Edwas99/PROCON/index.md

 ![image](https://user-images.githubusercontent.com/42933199/145967637-ba564915-73f3-46c7-a159-423a1400466d.png)
 ### Dataset merging and feature extraction
-To be easier to work with I merged the datasets, changed some names that were the same, droped some unnecesary columns and changed the Amazon product code to a number using labelEncoder.
+To be easier to work with, I merged the datasets, changed some names that were the same, dropped some unnecessary columns, and changed the Amazon product code to a number using labelEncoder.
 ```python
 #Merging and cleaning the datasets
 reviews.rename(columns={'rating': 'review_rating'},